kogno/travel_chatbot/Readme.md

 Execute the SQL contained in the file [`installation/travel_bot.sql`](installation/travel_bot.sql)

-Alternatively you can run this in order to do that
+Alternatively you can run this in order to do the same operation:

     $ kogno runner "File.read('installation/travel_bot.sql').split(';').each { |query| ActiveRecord::Base.connection.execute(query)}"